TheExkaliburg/MoreFair/frontend/src/content/privacy.md

 whether the legitimate grounds of the controller override those of the data subject.

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Kaliburg, he or she may at any time contact any employee of the controller.
-The employee of the Kaliburg will arrange the restriction of the processing.
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by FairGame, he or she may at any time contact any employee of the controller.
+The employee of FairGame will arrange the restriction of the processing.

 ### f) Right to data portability